ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-2-2.md

 CSS files are what we call static files.
 This means that they aren't dynamically created and our web server can immediately send the file to the browser rather than going through a route like our homepage.
 This saves time when because our server has to do less work.

 To tell Express to send static files, we need to add some middleware.
-Understanding middleware is out of the scope of this course, but middleware is code that will get run before and after a request gets sent to a route.
+We'll get more into middleware later, but for now, middleware is code that will run before and after a request gets sent to a route.
 Middleware helps use eliminate duplicate code since most routes need some kind of similar functionality.

 Express provides middleware we can use to server static files.
 To add middleware, we use the "use" method on the "app" variable.
 This takes the middleware we are going to use as an argument.
 Let's add this under our view settings code.